HK students seek intermediary to arrange Beijing trip

 Some Hong Kong business people have called for the protests to end, saying they are undermining confidence in the free-wheeling capitalist hub.

-Pro-democracy activists plan to march on Sunday from the heart of the city's financial centre to the Chinese central government's liaison office in Hong Kong.
+Pro-democracy activists plan to march on Sunday from the heart of the city's financial center to the Chinese central government's liaison office in Hong Kong.

 (Additional reporting by Twinnie Siu, Kinling Lo and Clare Baldwin; Writing by Anne Marie Roantree; Editing by Michael Perry and Robert Birsel)